Optimal Reaction Coordinates: Variational Characterization and Sparse Computation: Characterization of good RCs

-Now, of course, every system is arbitrarily deflatable if only the lag time is chosen large enough (see Remark~\ref{rem:trivial_lumpability_deflatability}).
-In order to claim non-trivial deflatability for the lag time $t(\varepsilon)$, we have to ensure that $p^t_D(x,\cdot)$ is not close to the identity, i.e., the factors $e^{\theta_i t(\varepsilon)}, i=1,\ldots,K$, do not decay for $\varepsilon\rightarrow 0$.
-This is indeed the case if the metastability ratio $\rho = \rho(\varepsilon)$ is sufficiently small, since
+Now, of course, for a decreasing decomposability tolerance ($\varepsilon\rightarrow 0$), we will need to increase the lag time ($t(\varepsilon)\rightarrow \infty$).
+In this situation, every system becomes trivially decomposable, see Remark~\ref{rem:trivial_lumpability_decomposability}.
+In order to claim \emph{non-trivial} decomposability for the lag time $t(\varepsilon)$, we have to ensure that $p^t_D(x,\cdot)$ remains ``expressive'', i.e., is not close to the identity.
+For this we need to show that the factors $e^{\theta_i t(\varepsilon)}, i=1,\ldots,K$, have not yet decayed substantially.
+Note that